JVKod/Recipe-App---React-and-Firebase/README.md

 *NOTE, user story (As a user I want the app to look more professional for a better user experience) has been added to Sprint 03

-*NOTE, user story (As a user, I would like to see the steps for each recipe so I know exactly how to make it from the app) has been added to Sprint 03
+*NOTE, user story (As a user, I would like to see the steps for each recipe so I know exactly how to make it from within the app) has been added to Sprint 03